AppSolves/LanePilot/README.md

 3. **Install `Fooocus`**: Download the latest release of [Fooocus](https://github.com/lllyasviel/Fooocus#download) for your operating system and specify it's path within `main.py` before any other function calls:

-> ⚠️ **IMPORTANT**: This project was developed and tested using `Fooocus` version `2.5.5`.
+> [!IMPORTANT] ⚠️: This project was developed and tested using `Fooocus` version `2.5.5`.
 If you encounter any issues with other versions, please install the specified version.

 ```python
 # Running this will save the path to the `config/config.json` file.